The Long Road North

-The Long Road North is the eighth studio album by Swedish post-metal band Cult of Luna (their ninth if including Mariner (2016), their collaborative album with Julie Christmas).
+The Long Road North is the ninth studio album by Swedish post-metal band Cult of Luna.
 The album was released on 11 February 2022 through Metal Blade Records.
 It peaked at No. 14 on the German albums chart.

 Promotion

 To promote the album, on 1 December 2021, Cult of Luna released the song "Cold Burn" prior to the release of The Long Road North, with a music video created using Unreal Engine, in collaboration with North Kingdom and Arctic Game Lab.
 The band also released the song "Into the Night" on 13 January 2022.
 In support of The Long Road North, Cult of Luna have embarked on a 2022 tour through Europe in February and March, and will continue the tour in October.
 One of the concerts in the tour included their 'Beyond The Redshift' festival on 12 March 2022, co-headlined with bands such as Alcest, Brutus, and Svalbard.